-As discussed previously, the Recommended Plan consists of the placement of a reinforced concrete cap on top of the existing seawall to reduce the risk of flooding in the project area.
+As discussed previously, the preferred alternative for this project consists of the placement of a reinforced concrete cap on top of the existing seawall to reduce the risk of further flooding in the project area.
 The existing seawall is bordered by Beach Avenue and Wilmington Avenue on the landward side and the Cape May City beach on the seaward side.
 This risk reduction measure would consist of the temporary removal and stockpiling of approximately 211 cy of sand from on top of and in front of the existing seawall.
 A reinforced concrete cap approximately 7.5 feet high will then be placed on top of the existing seawall for a length of approximately 350 feet.
 At each end of the 7.5-foot cap, a taper will be required in order to transition from the top of the new concrete cap down to the elevation of the top of the existing stone seawall.
 The taper will be placed at a 12H:1V slope and span a distance of approximately 90 feet on each end of the concrete cap, bringing the total length of concrete cap to 530 feet.
-The landward face of the concrete cap would be textured to create a sand-looking façade so that it looks more like a natural feature and blends into the current environment.
+The landward face of the concrete cap would be formed or stamped with a stone look facade so that it looks more like a natural feature and blends into the current environment.
 On the seaward side of the concrete cap, the stockpiled sand will be placed back up against the concrete cap to form a dune-like feature in front of the vertical face of the concrete cap.
 In order to reinforce the placed sand, the area will be planted with dune grass following construction.
-The expected environmental impacts associated with this plan are presented below.
-This plan is the alternative with the least environmental impacts.
+The expected environmental impacts associated with this alternative are presented below.